ryanp543/portfolio/_pages/wedgie.md

 The vertical spinner comprises of two thick steel “blades” mounted on a center pulley driven by a nylon-Kevlar belt.
 The pulley contains a press-fitted lubricated bushing that allows it to rotate about a fixed steel shaft.
 Oil-impregnated washers prevent the screws fastening the blades from colliding with the middle members when spinning erratically.

-{% include gallery id="gallery2" caption="Wedgie's internal electronics." %}
+{% include gallery caption="Close-up image of Wedgie's weapon." %}

 ## Electronics System

 Wedgie’s four wheel drive was propelled by Dewalt 18V drill motors, each connected to an old motor controller after our Ragebridge 2 accidentally shorted.
 The weapon itself was powered by a Mamba XLX Extreme 800kV brushless motor.
 Both the drive and weapon system were linked together and fueled by a LiPo battery.
 The entire robot was remote controlled.

-{% include gallery id="gallery3" caption="Various images." %}
+{% include gallery id="gallery2" caption="Wedgie's internal electronics." %}

 ## Materials Selection and Manufacturing

 The metal blades were 1” thick AR400 steel sheets cut on a wire EDM, while the wedge was a ¼” thick 4140 steel sheet welded together after sectioned off with a wire EDM.
 The front wall with tabs connecting the wedge were made of 6013 for its weldability and durability.
 The remaining walls were made of waterjetted 7075 aluminum.
 Each of these waterjetted parts had holes drilled into the edges for mounting the top and bottom plates.
 The side walls and wheel mounts, being at an angle, required the use of an angle vise in order to mill bevels on the side walls and angled faces on the outermost wheel mounts.

+{% include gallery id="gallery3" caption="Various images." %}

 ## Invertible Frame

 Wedgie’s frame was designed such that it guided any external loads through the frame and could still move via the rear wheels when flipped over.

+{% include gallery id="gallery4" caption="Wedgie can continue moving if flipped." %}